Afro-Academic, Cultural, Technological and Scientific Olympics

 The Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO), informally named the "Olympics of the Mind," is a youth program of the NAACP that is "designed to recruit, stimulate, improve and encourage high academic and cultural achievement among African American high school students."
 The year-long program recognizes and awards young people who have demonstrated academic and cultural achievement.
 Gold, silver, and bronze medals, along with cash awards, are awarded to winners in each of 29 categories of competition in the sciences, humanities, business, performing and visual arts, and local and national entrepreneurship/ culinary competitions.
-Active in nearly 400 cities, ACT-SO is the largest academic promotion for black youths in America.
+Active in nearly 400 cities, ACT-SO is the largest academic promotion for black youth in America.

 History

 ACT-SO was founded in 1978 by author and journalist Vernon Jarrett (1918-2004).
 The program was intended to give recognition to young people who could demonstrate academic, scientific, and artistic achievement, allowing young people to gain recognition equal to that often achieved by entertainers and athletes.
 The first national ACT-SO competition was held in 1978 in Portland, Oregon.

 Since its inception, almost 300,000 young people have participated in the program, and more than 700 gold medals have been awarded to youths around the United States.
 Over $350,000 has been granted in monetary awards, scholarships, and laptop computers.